Frequently Asked Questions

 Drawbacks of this approach

-While mBaaS is a great alternative to hard-coding content within the mobile application itself - it also does a good job for simple noncontent-heavy applications, where the content is primarily static and there is no actual content management system component.
+While mBaaS is a great alternative to hard-coding content within the mobile application itself, it’s only good for simple, non-content-heavy applications, where the content is primarily static and there is no actual content management system component.

 Challenges of mobile content management

-When developing mobile apps, it’s essential to account for the distinctions between iOS and Android interfaces.
-Each operating system has its unique code base (APK for Android and .ipa for iOS) and screen size and resolution variations that must be considered.
+Each operating system has its unique code base (APK for Android and .ipa for iOS), and screen size and resolution vary wildly.

-Android enjoys greater popularity globally, while iPhones dominate in markets like North America and several European countries.
-Consequently, if your goal is to reach both audiences, you may need to develop an application for each platform.
-However, if you opt for a web-based app, you must create separate apps tailored to each interface.
+Another consideration is that Android leads globally with about 70% market share, while iPhones dominate in markets like North America and several European countries.
+So, if your goal is to reach both audiences, you may need separate apps for each or different interfaces if you go web-based.

 Creating a seamless user experience